4SAnalyticsnModelling/Ecosys.zig/README.md

 # Ecosys.zig
 Zig version of fortran77 ECOSYS model.
-The orginal developer of fortran77 ECOSYS model is Professor Dr. Robert Grant (University of Alberta).
+The orginal developer of the fortran77 ECOSYS model is Professor Dr. Robert Grant (University of Alberta).

 # Compile Ecosys.zig (with default options)
 `zig build`